DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-deepening-assessment-feedback-and-questioning/summer-week-5-mentor-materials.md

 - Have you implemented any of the ideas for efficient approaches to marking and alternative approaches to providing feedback that you learned about from our colleague?
 - How has it gone?
-- Is there anything you haven’t tried yet that you’d like to?
+- Is there anything you haven't tried yet that you'd like to?

 ### Written marking is just one form of feedback (25 minutes)